 It is possible that development partners could be required to deliver infrastructure adjoining their developments, such as roads and public domain works, as part of their developments.
+Depending on the land divestment/partnering strategy during the development phase, development partners could also be required to deliver infrastructure in the Stage 1 area that is not physically located on the land in which the development partner/s have an interest.
 It is also expected that development partners rather than government could deliver the early education / childcare facility.